mstksg/typelits-witnesses/README.md

 while `n` is a `KnownNat`, `n * 2` is not necessarily so.
 This module lets you re-assure GHC that this is okay.

-The most straightforward usage is with `withNatOp`:
+The most straightforward/high-level usage is with `withNatOp`:

 ~~~haskell
 getDoubled :: forall n.
 KnownNat n => Proxy n -> Integer